ahmedibra2/ML_Summer_Course/README.md

-# An Assorted Machine Learning Beginners Course
+# An Assorted Machine Learning Course

-## Fully fucntional machine learning codes written in Python and Jupyter Notebooks that cover several aspects of supervised learning, unsupervised learning, and image processing algorithms.
+## Fully functional machine learning codes written in Python and Jupyter Notebooks that cover several aspects of supervised learning, unsupervised learning, and image processing algorithms.

 This is a course for those looking to start their journey with machine learning and how to implement its techniques with readily available instructions inside the codes.
 This course is divided into 7 modules that starts with some basic Python commands - required for the learner to proceed through the course - and ends with advanced image processing techniques.
 The modules are listed as follows: